vishalchopra13/bookstoredbjs-1/README.md

 # Features:

-# 1. Add books to the the database, use the belwo commmand
+# 1. Add books to the the database, use the below commmand

         Bookstore.addbooks(isbn, name, author, year, price, stock);